-The developmental journey essay is not the learning diary but an integrated presentation that enables the assessor to see your journey.
+The developmental journey essay is an integrated presentation that enables the assessor to see your journey.
 It must provide a critical reflection on your learning process.
 Your assessor needs to be able to understand the journey and what influenced it.
-In particular they need to see how you developed your purpose, perspectives and process within your context of practice (see Corrie and Lane, 2010, for a more detailed account).
-The developmental journey essay is supported by evidence that should be placed in the appendices.
+They need to see how you developed your purpose, perspectives and process within your context of practice (see Corrie and Lane, 2010, for a more detailed account).
+The developmental journey essay can be supported by evidence (e.g. learning diary and video/audio recordings) that should be placed in the appendices.